-Editor's Note: This is the twenty-fifth in a series of spotlights on Mathematics and Statistics faculty.
-Mr. Robert Payne joined us as a lecturer in Summer 2001.
+Editor's Note: This is the twenty-sixth in a series of spotlights on Mathematics and Statistics Faculty.
+Ms. Johnson attended SFA before joining us as a lecturer in Fall 2006.

 Do you have a hobby or collect something?
 How did you get into that?